Holy Basil (known as Ocimum Tenuiflorum or Ocimum Sanctum) or Tulsi, is an adaptogenic herb native to India (1, 2).

 Holy Basil Mode of Action

 Holy Basil has been used in traditional Indian Ayurvedic philosophy for more than 3000 years.
 The Hindi name for Holy Basil is Tulsi.
-Recent clinical and pharmacological studies have praised Holy Basil for a number of benefits from Holy Basil’s leaves and leaf extract (2).
+Both the leaves and their extracts from the Holy Basil plant (Ocimum sanctum) are bioactive.

-Holy Basil is an adaptogen, or an anti-stress remedy (3).
-Adaptogens modify the stress response by increasing the ability to adapt.
-They mediate the adaptive stress response at a cellular level of communication and can act as regulators of homeostasis within the body (4).
+Holy Basil is an adaptogen (3).
+Adaptogens modify the stress response by increasing the ability of the mind and body to adapt.
+They mediate the adaptive stress response at a cellular level of communication and can act as regulators of stability within the body (4).

 Holy Basil Dosage